 Self-Hosted Deployment

-For organizations requiring complete infrastructure control, MintMCP offers self-hosted options:
+For organizations requiring additional infrastructure control, MintMCP offers self-hosted options on request:

 - Deploy on your own infrastructure